nextstrain/docs.nextstrain.org/src/install.rst

     conda activate base
     conda env remove -n nextstrain

-Then, repeat the installation instructions above, starting with the update of Conda itself.
+Then, repeat the installation instructions above, starting with the update of conda itself.

 Next steps
 ==========